Peter King: Inside Kirk Cousins' fast free agency

 III

-Interesting road traveled by the Maryland-Baltimore Country Retrievers (and the nickname alone is worth thousands of words in this column), as judged by these results during the year:
+Interesting road traveled by the Maryland-Baltimore County Retrievers (and the nickname alone is worth thousands of words in this column), as judged by these results during the year:

 |Month